 Ron Howard is a very competent director.
 There’s no crazy awe-inspiring action set pieces in Solo but the visuals are top notch.
 I’ll never get sick of the Millennium Falcon maneuvering about space zipping around and dodging obstacles.
 Solo is a very good-looking film especially the piloting and space stuff which is kind of important in a movie about Han Solo so good job, Opie.
 John Williams consistently kills it making Star Wars scores just like the movie this score sounded so much like a Star Wars score yet so different from one.
 Turns out John Williams only did the first track the rest was John Powell.
 That might explain why it sounded different, regardless I loved the score.

 Solo: A Star Wars Story had no reason to exist but I wouldn’t give it back.
 Solo is a blast from start to finish, just a fun little space heist movie with no giant connection to the original trilogy.
 There is plenty of Star Wars Easter eggs and one giant cameo to remind you of the bigger universe.
 Go see this, you’ll have a blast and remember Han shot first.

 I give Solo: A Star Wars Story an 8.5 out of 10, would watch again.

-“You’ll never have a deeper sleep than on a Wookie’s lap.”
+“You’ll never have a deeper sleep than curled up on a Wookie’s lap.”